-It’s possible to upgrade Alaska Airlines operated flights to first class for 15,000 miles and this can be good value for a long flight, but keep in mind that there are generally much better uses for Alaska miles.
+It’s possible to upgrade Alaska Airlines operated flights to first class for 15,000 miles.
+This is a good value for a long flight, but you’re probably better off using them for reward flights.

 Can you book stopovers with Alaska miles?

-One stopover is allowed each direction of travel.
+One stopover is allowed in each direction of travel.
 As a general rule, the stopover on an award ticket will be required to be in the hub of the airline being flown.
-For example, if you are flying Cathay Pacific from the U.S. to Thailand, you could stop for 1, 2, or more days in their hub city, Hong Kong.
+For example, if you are flying Cathay Pacific from the U.S. to Thailand, you could stop for one, two or more days in its hub city of Hong Kong.

 Can you put awards on hold?

-Alaska doesn’t allow holding awards.
-You must have the miles in your account to book.
+Alaska doesn’t allow you to hold awards.
+You must have the miles in your account to book award travel.

 Alternative miles to book Alaska flights

-You can use miles in any of Alaska Airlines’ partner programs to book flight on Alaska Airlines.
-However, the most common two partners to consider booking with are American Airlines AAdvantage® miles and British Airways Avios.
+You can use miles in any of Alaska Airlines’ partner programs to book a flight on Alaska Airlines.
+However, the most common two partners to consider booking with are American Airlines AAdvantage® and British Airways Executive Club.

-One great option that is very overlooked is using Asia Miles to book your Alaska Airlines flights.
-Asia Miles is a transfer partner of Citi ThankYou® Rewards spand American Express Membership Rewards® and is exceptionally generous with the number of stopovers allowed.
+Another option that can be overlooked is using Asia Miles to book Alaska Airlines flights.
+Asia Miles is a transfer partner of Citi ThankYou® Rewards and American Express Membership Rewards® and is exceptionally generous with the number of stopovers allowed.